le000255/feather-css/docs/build.md

 ### Variables and classes

-Use the prefix `fe-` to define a variable or a class. `fe-` refers is the initials of the framework, as in "Feather".
+Use the prefix `fe-` to define a variable or a class. `fe-` refers to the initials of the framework, as in "Feather".
 #### Examples

 ```scss